ChordPro/chordpro/docs/content/ChordPro-Getting-Started.md

 Note that you need to have a PDF file viewer application installed, and the system must be configured to use this viewer to open files with `.pdf` extension.

+# Legacy ASCII input format

+Before ChordPro it was common to write lead sheets with chords on seperate lines preceding the lyrics.
+This is often referred to as **crd** format.
+For example

+          D          G    D
+    Swing low, sweet chariot,
+                           A7
+    Comin’ for to carry me home.

+ChordPro tries to detect whether the input files are in this legacy format and if so, internally converts the data to ChordPro (**cho** format) before processing.

+    Swing [D]low, sweet [G]chari[D]ot,
+    Comin’ for to carry me [A7]home.

 # Command Line operation

 If you are familiar with working on the command line, the basic command to use is: